tomhea/bf2fj/programs/frans_faase/quine3/README.txt

-A brainfuck quine by Jeremy Bruestle.
+A brainfuck quine by Brian Raiter.